 In November 2023, the Financial Accounting Standards Board (FASB) issued ASU 2023-07, "Segment Reporting - Improvements to Reportable Segment Disclosures," which is intended to improve reportable segment disclosures.
 The ASU expands public entities' segment disclosures by requiring disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss.
 It also requires disclosure of the amount and description of the composition of other segment items and interim disclosures of a reportable segment's profit or loss and assets.
-The guidance is effective for the Company beginning October 1, 2024, with early adoption permitted.
-The Company is currently evaluating the impact of this guidance on its consolidated financial statements and related disclosures.
+The standard is effective for the Company's annual periods beginning in fiscal 2025 and interim periods beginning in the first quarter of fiscal 2026 on a retrospective basis to all periods presented.
+This standard will impact the Company's disclosures but will not impact its consolidated financial statements.